MohamedKhedr700/core-model/README.md

 }
 ```

-We can use the `filter` method now with our model class, and send our filters to the model.
+Now we can use the `filter` method with our model class, and send our filters to apply it the model.

 ``` php
 <?php